galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 # Plates, Batches, and Cross-contamination

 Plates are *N*x*M* arrays.
-In some or most of the slots of these arrays, a single cell is contained.
-We say 'some' or 'most' instead of 'all', because not all the slots are filled.
+The way these slot are filled depends entirely on the protocol, but usually not all slots are filled.
 The reason for this will become clear momentarily.

     | . . . . . . . . . |  <- Plate: N=9, M=6, 54 slots
     | . . . . . . . . . |